 These clinical trials are designed and executed in accordance with the latest standards in order to ensure the highest data quality and integrity, thus providing regulatory authorities with a reliable risk-benefit assessment.

 To learn more about our ongoing and upcoming clinical trials, please visit clinicaltrials.gov and clinicaltrialsregister.eu and search for the terms “Xenikos” or “T-Guard”.
-Patients should enroll into a T-Guard Clinical Trial where eligibility allows.
-If this is not possible then T-Guard may also be made available to patients outside of a clinical trial (e.g. expanded access, named patient programs, compassionate use), provided that:
+Patients should enroll in a T-Guard clinical trial where eligibility allows.
+If this is not possible then T-Guard may also be made available to patients outside of a clinical trial (e.g expanded access, named patient programs, compassionate use), provided that: